+Adapter lock nut

-- Adaptor lock nut - Adaptor lock nut Gauge on MAG side cylinder - b.
-Assemble the gauge to the adaptor and tighten the roller lock nut.
-Do not tighten the adaptor lock nut. - c.
-Screw the adaptor into the spark plug hole and tighten to prevent movement in the plug hole. - d.
-Position the dial face toward the magneto/ generator.
+- Adapter lock nut Gauge on MAG side cylinder - b.
+Assemble the gauge to the adapter and tighten the roller lock nut.
+Do not tighten the adapter lock nut. - c.
+Screw the adapter into the spark plug hole and tighten to prevent movement in the plug hole. - d.
+Position the dial face toward the magneto/generator.
 Move the gauge down until the needle just begins to move, then move down a further 5 or 6 mm (approximately 1/4 in).
-Tighten adaptor lock nut by hand. - 4.
-Locate the piston TDC position as follows: - a.
-Slowly rotate the magneto flywheel back and forth across TDC while observing the needle.
-Note that the needle stops moving only as the piston is changing direction. - b.
-Rotate the dial face so that "0" is in line with the needle when it stops moving. - c.
-Again, slowly rotate the magneto flywheel back and forth across TDC and adjust the dial face to "0", until the needle always stops exactly at "0" before changing direction.
+Tighten adapter lock nut by hand.

-Sub-Section 03 (IGNITION TIMING)
+Section 06 ELECTRICAL Subsection 02 (IGNITION TIMING)